mlearn14/GGS/_docs/GGS2_Tutorial.md

 1. Initialize parameters and models
 2. Initialize and load the common grid
 3. Individual model processing
-    - Load model from its repsective API
+    - Load model from its respective API
     - Subset model to desire parameters
     - Interpolate data from the surface to desired maximum depth
     - Calculate magnitude of currents from u and v components